newdataengg/DE-SB-SparkMiniProject/README.md

 ## 📦 Requirements

-- Python 3.x
+- Python 3.12.10
-- Apache Spark 3.x
+- Apache Spark 3.5.5
-- `data.csv` in the same directory or HDFS path
+- `data.csv` in the same directory

 ---